michaelthorne/michaelthorne.github.io/_posts/2013-11-21-reflecting-on-a-year-of-freelancing.markdown

 categories: journal
 ---

-When I began this chapter of my life as a freelance front-end web developer, I had the best of intentions, but obviously had no idea on how it would pan out.
+When I began the chapter of my life as a freelance front-end web developer, I had the best of intentions, but had no idea on how it would pan out.
 I didn’t even know if I was even being realistic in my expectations.
-But looking back on the year that was, I think I can safely that I made the right decision both personally and from a career perspective.
+But looking back on the year that was, I think I can say that I made the right decision from both my personal and career perspectives.

 The lessons I learned during the two years of my previous job were invaluable to me and I can look back on them with (some) fond memories.
 I made some great friends, who continue to influence me in a positive way and I’ll be forever grateful to